-flows through a VPN, which could put users at risk."
-In addition, some Russians find it difficult to access VPNs as Google has suspended all ad sales and Play Store billing, Visa and MasterCard have shut down international transactions for Russian account holders, and consumer brands ranging from Coke to McDonald's to Starbucks have been closing up shop in Russia.
-In addition, Russia has purportedly blocked a number of VPN services.
+VPNs are not a foolproof solution for Russian dissidents because it is still possible for Russian officials to track down individuals who use VPNs, 182 and therefore Russians who use VPNs may be at risk.
+183 Indeed, some worry that "VPNs may have backdoor access for Russian authorities" and that "Russia may have advanced techniques for examining how internet traffic flows through a VPN, which could put users at risk.
+184 In addition, some Russians find it challenging to access VPNs as Google has suspended all ad sales and Play Store billing, Visa and MasterCard have shut down international transactions for Russian account holders, and consumer brands ranging from Coke to McDonald's to Starbucks have been closing up shop in Russia.
+185 In addition, Russia has purportedly blocked several VPN services.
+186

-An interesting aspect of Russia's crackdown is that pro-Russian (and, presumably, pro-Russian) bloggers have begun attacking Putin for his failures on the battlefield.
-At the outset of the war, those bloggers purportedly cheered Russia's battlefield successes, and pushed narratives consistent with Russia's messaging.
+An interesting aspect of Russia's crackdown is that pro-Russian bloggers have begun attacking Putin for his failures on the battlefield.
+At the outset of the war, those bloggers purportedly cheered Russia's battlefield successes and pushed narratives consistent with Russia's messaging.
 However, as Russia began to suffer battlefield defeats, the bloggers purportedly turned on Putin for his failures.
-One blogger attacked Putin for celebrating City Day (which celebrates the founding of Moscow) despite the losses in Ukraine while Russian soldiers were doing without: "NO thermal imagers, NO bulletproof vests, NO reconnaissance equipment, NO secure communications, NO enough copters, NO first aid kits."
-Another pro-Russia blogger purportedly lamented that Russia losses were "large" and "cannot be ignored."
-One blog purportedly criticized the defense ministry for its "deathly silence."
+One blogger attacked Putin for celebrating City Day (which celebrates the founding of Moscow) despite the losses in Ukraine where Russian soldiers were doing without: "NO thermal imagers, NO bulletproof vests, NO reconnaissance equipment, NO secure communications, NO enough copters, NO first aid kits."
+Another pro-Russia blogger purportedly lamented that Russian losses